liv1ngtempest/Ari-Universe/README.md

-## LT Universal is my roblox script containing multi-games and a range of features
+## Ari Universe is my roblox script containing multi-games and a range of features
 Get Key on the discord: https://discord.gg/bHy6eRMNeV

 ## Inject using this script